BibhuAsish1925/Power-Efficient-16x8-SRAM-Array-Design-and-Layout-Implementation-using-a-Low-Power-7T-SRAM-Cell/README.md

 The 16×8 SRAM array with peripheral circuits demonstrates correct functionality in terms of **row selection, read/write operations, and signal amplification**.
 Detailed performance metrics and waveform validation will further confirm system reliability.

 ---
+---
+---

+## 16×8 7T SRAM Array Testing with Peripheral Circuits

+The complete **16×8 7T SRAM array** was tested after integrating the row decoder, write driver, precharge circuit, isolation circuit, and sense amplifier to verify correct system-level operation.

+### Test Setup

+The integrated SRAM system consists of:

+- 4×16 Row Decoder
+- Write Driver
+- Precharge Circuit
+- Isolation Circuit
+- Sense Amplifier
+- 16×8 7T SRAM Cell Array

+**Figure:** 16×8 SRAM array schematic with peripheral circuits

+### Control Signals

+The array operation is controlled using:

+- **A[3:0]** – row address
+- **DATA_IN[7:0]** – input data
+- **WE / WEB** – write control
+- **PC** – precharge control
+- **ISO** – isolation control
+- **SAE** – sense amplifier enable

+---

+### Precharge Phase

+Before every read cycle:

+- **PC = 0** turns ON the precharge transistors
+- Both **BL and BLB** are charged to **VDD**
+- Equalization maintains identical bitline voltage

+This prepares the bitlines for accurate sensing.

+---

+### Write Operation

+**Condition:** `WE = 1, SAE = 0, ISO = 1`

+- The decoder activates the selected row
+- The write driver applies complementary data on **BL** and **BLB**
+- The selected memory cells store the input data
+- The isolation circuit disconnects the sense amplifier during write

+The waveform confirms that the selected row stores the applied data while the output remains inactive.

+---

+### Read Operation

+**Condition:** `WE = 0, SAE = 1, ISO = 0`

+- The selected wordline is enabled
+- One bitline discharges slightly based on stored data
+- The isolation circuit connects the bitlines to the sense amplifier
+- The sense amplifier converts the small differential voltage into full output data

+The waveform shows correct retrieval of the stored data at the output.

+---

+### Waveform Observation

+From the transient simulation waveforms, the following behavior is verified:

+- Proper sequential row selection by the decoder
+- Correct bitline precharging before read
+- Successful 8-bit data writing into the selected row
+- Accurate data retrieval during read operation
+- Stable control of the isolation path during read and write
+- Correct output generation without read/write overlap

+**Figure:** Complete SRAM array transient waveform

+---

+### Conclusion

+The waveform analysis confirms that the proposed **16×8 7T SRAM array** operates correctly with coordinated peripheral circuit action and reliable memory performance.

+---
+---
+---

 ## Layout Design and Physical Verification